 Medical Therapeutic Yoga

 A clinical instructor/preceptor is a licensed physical therapist, physician assistant, or physician employed by the clinical education site who regularly supervises, instructs, and evaluates PT, PA, or DO students.
-If you are interested in becoming a clinical instructor or preceptor, please contact the individuals below.
+If you are interested in becoming a clinical instructor or preceptor, please contact the appropriate individual below.

 Once you're logged in to your account, please select the "REGISTER" tab to process your payment and complete your registration.